Khurvat Minya

 A view from tell Kinneret towards south.
 Khurvat minya is seen in the center.

-View of the palace from the west side.
+View of the palace from the west side is in the next photo.
 The sea of Galilee is seen behind the palm trees.

 Other References:

-His article was published on Dec 26, 1884, with the title "Sea of the Galilee", where he tells his readers about his visit to the site of Minya.
-At this time the scholars still debated whether Minya was Capernaum, the city of Jesus, or was it located in the ruins called Tell-Khum (where indeed the real Capernaum is located).
-His opinion that Minya was not the place, and he later visited that place.
+His article was published on Dec 26, 1884, with the title “Sea of the Galilee”, where he tells his readers about his visit to the site of Minya.
+At his times the scholars still debated whether Minya was Capernaum, the city of Jesus, or was it located in the ruins north-east to Minya, called Tell-Khum.
+His opinion that Minya was not the city of Jesus, and he later visited the ruins of Tell-Khum.

 Etymology (behind the name):